02 - Fundamentals fo Queuing Theory - OMT

 \end

 We will describe how we can construct the departure's curve.
-First, keep in mind these 2 properties: - $\dot{D}(t) = \mu \quad$ ff there is queue - $\dot{D}(t) = \min(\dot{V}(t), \mu)\quad$ if there is NO queue Also, the following rules must be followed:
+First, keep in mind these 2 properties: - $\dot{D}(t) = \mu \quad$ if there is queue - $\dot{D}(t) = \min(\dot{V}(t), \mu)\quad$ if there is NO queue Also, the following rules must be followed:

 \begin{cases}